CaptainLexington/diem/doc/overview.md

 - Game World Editor (HTML app via http connection with running game?)

 ## Architecture
-The architecture is similar to the Elm Architecture: your game has a state and a update function; an event handler transforms input events into game events; the update function takes the state and a game event, and returns an updated state; then another function transforms that state into visual information (i.e. draws it).
+The architecture is similar to the Elm Architecture: your game has a state and an update function: the update function takes the state and a game event, and returns an updated state.
+Coy itself will provide you with Game events of your own definiton (according to a map of input bindings) and will draw it as well (according to the `get-rasters` function).
 This loops forever until the game is closed.

 ### Game Events
 Game events are just a sum type of every possible consequence.
 We don't define them for you - they're for you to define yourself.
 You will probably have to wrap events for some subsystems.